-Uniting culturally diverse student musicians through virtual audio production experiences.
+Uniting culturally diverse student musicians through educational virtual audio/video production experiences.

 Phase I Complete!
 This Is (Part of) What We Do

 Phase I was completed February 2019, and has been a smashing success!
 We recorded ‘Come Home,’ an original composition by student Seth Jernigan with choral arrangements by Matthew Podschweit.
 We managed and virtually recorded 34 musicians from different locales across Maryland and Colorado!

 For Phase I, we successfully achieved the following objectives:

 - Auditioned and acquired an original song to record

 - Recruited a diverse group of talented student musicians from various locales across Maryland and Colorado

 - Audio production students served as assistant audio engineers and virtually recorded the musicians from distances ranging 65-1650 miles away from the control room

 - Successfully tested our virtual audio production models and technologies

 - Mixed and mastered the multitrack production to produce a commercial-quality song